splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-nodejs-k8s.rst

 You can configure the Splunk Distribution of OpenTelemetry JS to suit your instrumentation needs.
 In most cases, modifying the basic configuration is enough to get started.

-You can add advanced configuration like activating custom sampling and including custom data in the reported spans with environment variables.
+You can add advanced configuration like activating custom sampling and including custom data in the reported spans with environment variables and Node.js system properties.
+To do so, use the ``values.yaml`` file and  ``operator.instrumentation.sampler`` configuration.
+For more information, see the :new-page:`documentation in GitHub <https://github.com/open-telemetry/opentelemetry-operator/blob/main/docs/api.md#instrumentationspecsampler>` and :new-page:`example in GitHub <https://github.com/signalfx/splunk-otel-collector-chart/blob/main/examples/enable-operator-and-auto-instrumentation/instrumentation/instrumentation-add-trace-sampler.yaml>`.

 For example, if you want every span to include the key-value pair ``build.id=feb2023_v2``, set the ``OTEL_RESOURCE_ATTRIBUTES`` environment variable.